National Highway 4 (Cambodia): Description

 The road begins at the junction of Pochentong Avenue and National Highway 3.
 The junction, located in western Phnom Penh near the Phnom Penh International Airport, is in the Sangkat Chaom Chau – Dangkor District.
 The road initially heads westerly then curves toward the south west.

 After the first toll station, NH4 enters Kandal Province.
 It then crosses Kampong Speu, Koh Kong and Sihanoukville provinces.
-In the territory of Koh Kong, at Chamkar Luong, National Road 48 branches off west toward Koh Kong town and the Thai border.
+In the territory of Koh Kong, at Chamkar Luong, National Road 48 branches off west toward Koh Kong town and the Khmer-Thai border.
 The junction with NH3, which leads to Kampot to the east beyond to the Vietnamese border is in the territory of Sihanoukville, at Prey Nob District.

 Phnom Penh-Sihanoukville Expressway

-A 190 km long expressway parallel to highway 4 is under construction, it will be Cambodia's first expressway.
-The expressway is built through Chinese investment at a cost of $2 billion under a build-operate-transfer contract by China Road and Bridge Corporation.
-The completion is planned for 2023.
+A 190-km long expressway parallel to highway 4 opened to the public on October 1, 2022 as Cambodia's first expressway that allows the travel time between Phnom Penh and Sihanoukville to be halved from 6 hours.
+The expressway, built through Chinese investment at a cost of $2 billion under a build-operate-transfer contract by China Road and Bridge Corporation, has two lanes in each direction, with a speed limit of 120 km/h for light vehicles, 100 km/h for two axle trucks and buses and 80 km/h for shipping container trucks with a minimum speed of 60 km/h for all vehicles.
+Toll fees range from 0.08 USD/km for passenger cars to 0.40 USD/km for trucks over 20 tons.
+Usage of this expressway is limited to cars, buses, and trucks that weigh under 40 metric tons and measure under 5.2m.